coderdc13/time_series/.ipynb_checkpoints/README-checkpoint.md

 Does this model perform better or worse on out-of-sample data compared to in-sample data?

 The homework readme file stated that "Out-of-sample data is data that the model hasn't seen before (Testing Data)."
 Also, the homework readme file stated that "In-sample data is data that the model was trained on (Training Data)."
 This regression model is exactly like the example that Instructor GS gave in class.
 Just like that class example, the root mean squared error of the out-of-sample was less than the root mean squared error of the in-sample.
 In this case, the in-sample RMSE is 0.5963660785073426.
 For the out-of-sample, the RMSE is 0.4154832784856737.
-The model may fit better with the data that the model hasn't seen before instead of the data on which the model was trained.
+The model may fit better with the data that the model "hadn't seen before" instead of the data on which the model was trained.
+It was stated in class that this situation is rare, ideal, and more desirable than the case in which the model fits better with the data upon which the model was composed instead of the data on which the model had not been used.

 ## Regression Discrepancies